netgen-layouts/layouts-contentful/INSTALL.md

 }
 ```

-The function filterSlug() created a URL friendly string from any given string.
+The function `filterSlug()` creates an URL friendly string from any given string.

-Then declare your class as service and tag it as 'entry_slugger':
+Then declare your class as service and tag it:

 ```
-    my_app.entry_slugger.with_space:
+    my_app.entry_slugger.with_my_prefix:
         class: MyApp\Routing\EntrySlugger\WithMyPrefix
         public: false
         tags:
             - { name: netgen_block_manager.contentful.entry_slugger, type: with_my_prefix }
 ```

-Finally you need to configure your app in config.yml to use your slugger.
-You can declare it as default one and declare it for each content type using the content type id:
+Finally, you need to configure your app in `config.yml` to use your slugger.
+You can declare it as a default one and declare it for each content type using the content type ID:

 ```
 netgen_contentful_block_manager:
     entry_slug_type:
         default: with_my_prefix
         content_type:
+            # Category content type
-            5KMiN6YPvi42icqAUQMCQe: simple                  #category
+            5KMiN6YPvi42icqAUQMCQe: simple
+            # Post content type
-            2wKn6yEnZewu2SCCkus4as: with_my_prefix          #post
+            2wKn6yEnZewu2SCCkus4as: with_my_prefix
 ```

 And that should be it!